-What is behind Remembrance Day and a guide to what's on to mark this day (4 May) and Liberation Day (5 May).
+What is Remembrance Day in the Netherlands and what’s on to mark this day (4 May) and Liberation Day (5 May).

 The National Remembrance ceremony is in recognition of all those, both civilians and military, who lost their lives in the Kingdom of the Netherlands or elsewhere since the outbreak of World War II, in situations of war and during peacekeeping operations.

-On the following day, 5 May, the whole country celebrates Liberation Day, which also includes solemn gatherings and speeches, but mostly children's parties and major music festivals.
+On the following day, 5 May, the whole country celebrates Liberation Day, which includes both solemn gatherings and speeches, but also various festivals and music festivals in Amsterdam.

-A recent national survey sponsored by the organisation in charge of the national remembrance days, the 4 and 5 May Committee, shows that the Dutch are deeply attached to the traditional commemoration.
+A recent national survey sponsored by the organization in charge of the national remembrance days, the 4 and 5 May National Committee, shows that the Dutch are deeply attached to the traditional commemoration.
+Eight out of ten surveyed regard the commemoration on May 4 and celebrating Liberation Day on May 5 as important.

-As the number of people who actually lived through the war dwindles, the committee regularly holds a survey to test whether there is still adequate support for the annual remembrance days.
-And the level of support is overwhelming: 86 percent of those interviewed think the commemoration of the victims of World War II is important, and 78 percent feel the same way about the annual celebration of the liberation, even after the last of the survivors has passed away.
+As the number of people who actually lived through the war diminishes, the committee regularly holds a survey to ascertain whether there is still adequate support for the annual remembrance days.
+And the level of support is still high: 90% reflect on the commemorations on May 4 and 80% observe the two-minute silence.
+Those interviewed feel the same way about the annual celebration of the liberation, even after the last of the survivors will have passed away.